Caleb68864/AD-Session-Killer/README.md

 You can also add a file named "servers.txt" to the directory of __main__.py with one server name on each line.
 This will load the "Server:" text box on launch

+Use RunAsAdmin.bat to run the script as a network admin.